Margaret Ragni, M.D., M.P.H. (Medical Director)

 Katherine Bush, LCSW (Mental Health Professional)

-Katherine earned her Masters of Social Work from the University of Maryland.
+Katherine earned her Master of Social Work from the University of Maryland.
 She has prior work experience as a case manager, outpatient therapist, residential treatment therapist, and behavior specialist.
-She moved to Pittsburgh from Indiana, and is happy to be home in Pennsylvania again.
-She enjoys spending her spare time knitting, cooking, and playing with her two sons.
+Katherine joined the HCWP in 2017 and has been enjoying getting to know the patients ever since.
+Katherine is one of the co-directors of Camp Hot-to-Clot, helps facilitate the Consumer Advocacy Committee, and also coordinates the teen group together with the Western Pennsylvania Bleeding Disorders Foundation.
+When not working, she enjoys spending her spare time knitting, cooking, spending time with her husband, and playing with her two sons.

 Dana Ivanco, CCRC (Sr. Regulatory Coordinator

 Dana joined the HCWP research team in early 2019.
-Her medical background started with Emergency Medicine in 1996 and after her move to Pittsburgh started in research in 2000 at the University of Pittsburgh.
-She has been a Certified Clinical Research Coordinator for the past 19 years and has done patient care, budgeting, regulatory with Phase I-IV studies.
+Her medical background started with Emergency Medicine in 1996, and after her move to Pittsburgh in 2000 she began her career in research at the University of Pittsburgh.
+She has been a Certified Clinical Research Coordinator for the past nineteen years; and has done patient care, budgeting, regulatory work with Phase I-IV studies.
 She has been on the local ACRP board for Clinical Researchers since 2007 and remains active today.
 She also serves as a committee member with our local IRB.